The Pacific Northwest, with its diverse landscapes and captivating scenery, has served as a backdrop for some of our favourite classics.

 Take note of the ‘Vampire count’ signs and the small mythical nods as you drive to this small US town, hopefully on a grey and drizzly day.
 It is well known for being the setting of Stephenie Meyer’s ‘Twilight’ Series.

-One of our favourite movie locations in the Pacific Northwest, Olympic National Park.
-Forks is a little town that you can pass through as you drive the Peninsula of Olympic National Park.
+One of our favourite movie locations in the Pacific Northwest is Olympic National Park.
+Forks is a little town you can pass through as you drive the Peninsula of Olympic National Park.

-Whilst this isn’t a tourist town with tonnes of attractions, if you are indeed a die-hard fan of Twilight, it’s undoubtedly worth the slight detour.
+Whilst this isn’t a tourist town with many attractions, if you are a die-hard fan of Twilight, it’s undoubtedly worth the slight detour.
 Popular movie locations here include the Hall of Mosses Trail, First Beach (referred to as La Push in the books) and Forks High School.

 Olympic National Park is in the Northeast corner of Washington State and protects 922,651 acres of wildlife and breathtaking scenery.
 This national park is home to three entirely different ecosystems: temperate rainforests, the rugged coast and the glacier-topped mountains.
 Where else can you pay a visit to all three?